Youssef900G/car-type-classifier-ai/README.md

 Car Type Classifier (AI)
 Description

-This project is a machine learning model that classifies car types (SUV, sedan, hatchback, pickup, etc.) from images.
+This project is a machine learning model that classifies car types (SUV, sedan, hatchback, pickup, other) from images.

 Features
 Image-based car classification